rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter3/DMDB_BN_CH3.md

 | $a$ | $b$ | $c$   | $d_1$ |
 | $a$ | $b$ | $c_2$ | $d$   |

-NExt,w e apply the MVD $B \twoheadrightarrow C$, since the two rows now agree in the $B$ column.
+Next,w e apply the MVD $B \twoheadrightarrow C$, since the two rows now agree in the $B$ column.
 We swap the $C$ columns to get two new rows which we add to the tableau, which becomes:

 | $A$ | $B$ | $C$   | $D$   |
 | :-: | :-: | :---: | :---: |